 Remove duplicate keywords: Duplicate keywords create internal competition, decreasing the performance of your PPC campaigns.
 You could even end up bidding against yourself, increasing cost per clicks (CPC) and reducing Quality Score.
 Pause or remove the keyword with the lowest conversion out of the two.
 It’s important to note that although duplicate keywords are usually a burden to your account, there are certain instances when they can be used, such as when serving ads across different locations, match types or networks.
-Consult your agency or get in touch if you need support here.
+Consult your agency or if you need support here.

 Delete low-quality score keywords: Quality score has a significant impact on both the success and cost of your PPC campaigns.
 The higher your ad relevance, the higher your quality score.
 Carefully analyse the performance of your keywords to understand which are the low-quality scoring ones so you can remove them from your campaign.

 Group keywords: Grouping keywords can result in a higher click-through rate (CTR), increased conversions and a higher quality score, all of which boost your ROI.
 When keywords are grouped, targeting the audience becomes easier as specific keywords have a higher probability of reaching the target audience.
 The best way of doing this is organising and segmenting keywords into small but significant groups.

 Refine high performing keywords: These are the ones that generate the most for your business, so it’s worth refining them.
 Some advertisers may believe that leaving the high performing keywords to run on their own is a good option, however, we believe they should still be optimised to increase performance further.